 Vegetable oils are often touted as the healthier alternative to saturated fats, but these oils have their own set of problems.
 Vegetable oils are very quick to spoil, easily damaged by heat in most cases, and are a major source of omega-6 fatty acids, which can displace omega-3 fatty acids and contribute to inflammation and hormone disruption.7 If you must cook with vegetable oils, cold pressed and non-hydrogenated products are the safest bet.

 For the most part, then, a one-size-fits-all approach doesn’t work for nutrition.
 When it comes to trans fats, though, the evidence is clear: there are no health benefits from these fats and everyone is better off avoiding trans fats.

 In a few months, the FDA’s effective ban on added trans fats will come into effect.
-Almost five years will have passed since the FDA removed ‘generally recognized as safe’ (GRAS) status from partially hydrogenated oils (PHOs), the main source of dietary trans fats.
+Almost five years have passed since the FDA removed ‘generally recognized as safe’ (GRAS) status from partially hydrogenated oils (PHOs), the main source of dietary trans fats.
 Once again, this demonstrates how painfully, and harmfully slow regulation can be.
 It also drives home the need for all of us, as consumers, to be proactive about our health.